Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: HatemojiCheck : Functional Tests for Emoji-Based Hate

 \subsection{Test Cases in \textsc{HatemojiCheck}}

-For each functionality we hand-craft test cases, i.e., short English-language text documents that clearly correspond to just one gold-standard label.
-The test cases are varied in their vocabulary and syntax to ensure they assess model robustness to diverse language \citep{Zhou2020a}.
-To generate test cases at scale and ensure balanced coverage across targeted groups, we use a template-based approach \citep{Dixon2018, Ribeiro2020, Rottger2021}.
+\textsc{HatemojiCheck} is strongly inspired by empirical examples of emoji-based hate but we want it to comprise a clear, minimum performance standard.
+Thus, for each functionality we hand-craft test cases, i.e., short English-language text documents that clearly correspond to just one gold-standard label.
+The test cases are varied in their vocabulary and syntax to ensure they assess model robustness to diverse language \citep{zhouCursePerformance2020}.
+To generate test cases at scale and ensure balanced coverage across targeted groups, we use a template-based approach \citep{dixonMeasuringMitigating2018, ribeiroAccuracyBehavioral2020, rottgerHateCheckFunctional2021}.
 First, each template is given an identity placeholder e.g., ``I hate [IDENTITY]'' or a slur placeholder e.g., ``You are just a [SLUR] to me''.
-Six protected identities populate these placeholders: women (gender), trans people (gender identity), gay people (sexual orientation), Black people (race), disabled people (disability) and Muslims (religion).
-For templates that contain slurs, we use the 16 slurs compiled by \citet{Rottger2021} (see \cref{appendix:A_slurs}).
-Second, each template is given an emoji placeholder which is populated by emoji that share semantic and syntactic properties, so that the test suite can be scaled across different emoji.
-For example, we use the template ``I want to [EMOJI] all [IDENTITY]'' to generate the test case ``I want to \emoji{stab} all Muslims''. \textsc{HatemojiCheck} comprises 3,930 entries.
-There are 2,126 original test cases and 1,804 perturbations (see \cref{tab:hmc_summary} for detail).
+Six protected identities populate these placeholders: women, trans people, gay people, Black people, disabled people and Muslims.
+For templates with slurs, we use the 16 slurs compiled by \citet{rottgerHateCheckFunctional2021} (see \cref{appendix:A_slurs}).
+Second, each template is given an emoji placeholder that is populated by emoji that share semantic and syntactic properties, so that the test suite can be scaled across different emoji.
+For example, the template ``I will [EMOJI] all [IDENTITY]'' could be populated with \{`\emoji{punch}', `trans people'\}. \textsc{HatemojiCheck} comprises $3{,}930$ entries.
+There are $2{,}126$ original test cases and $1{,}804$ perturbations (see \cref{tab:hmc_summary}).